Qimem/QIMEM/README.md

 ### Contact
 I’m EyuKaz on GitHub.
 Open issues or PRs for questions.
 No DMs. let the community build this.

 That's *Qimem* in all its glory and gory.
-If it's the next Linux open-source wise, it's on you, devs.
-I’m moving on peace. 🚀